snpsuen/URLShortenMongoStateful/README.md

 ## Alternative URL shortner prototype
 In this version, the Mongo primary replica will initiate the replica and initialise the use case database in one go when its K8s stateful pod starts up.
 To this end, the container entry point is set to a customised shell script that goes through the following key steps on the primary replica.
-1. Fork a child mongod daemon with a replica set and key file
+1. Invoke and fork a child mongod daemon with a replica set and key file
 2. Create an admin user and initiate the replica set
 3. Initiase a database collection for the URL shortening workloads
 4. Shut down the child mongo daemon